errorexists/Getting-Started-With-OpenCore/README.md

 **Block**: We won't be doing anything here.

-**Patch**: Here you'll be adding some USB and SATA patches, follow the [Vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) for what patches your system may need.
+**Patch**: In opencore we should be keeping ACPI patches to a minimum as they are often harmful and unecessary.
+If your system absolutely needs something, you should add it in this section.

-**Quirk**: Settings for ACPI.
+**Quirk**: Certain ACPI fixes.
+Avoid unless needed.

 * FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)
 * ~~IgnoreForWindows: NO (Disable ACPI modifications when booting Windows, only for those who made broken ACPI tables)~~ Removed from OpenCore